spirit-warrior/ammas-tour-2024/README.md

 This is the table that Amma beats with a stick during bhajans.

-- The top surface is hardwood to withstand beatings from stick
+- Top surface is hardwood to withstand beatings from stick
-- The top surface has a groove for the stick so it won't roll away
+- Top surface has a groove for the stick so it won't roll away
 - 12.5 x 22 x 25.5 inches high
 - Height includes the wheels